Descendents of Latvian citizens are:

-- by post to the Office of Citizenship and Migration Affairs to address: Čiekurkalna 1.līnija 1, k-3, Rīga, LV-1026;
+At present, documents can be submitted to OCMA remotely by sending them by post to OCMA of Citizenship and Migration Affairs to the address: Čiekurkalna 1.līnija 1, k-3, Rīga, LV-1026.

-Documents may also be submitted to the nearest diplomatic or consular representation of Latvia in foreign states.
-For possible means of submitting documents, please contact the mission in question or watch on the Internet: https://www.mfa.gov.lv/en/diplomatic-missions
+Documents can also be submitted to the nearest Latvian diplomatic or consular mission abroad.
+For possible ways to submit documents, please contact the representative office or see the website.

 At the same time, if it is necessary to verify the legal strength of the original document or the accuracy of the derivative of the document, the Office of Citizenship and Migration Affairs may at any time request that the original document be produced.

 A document confirming the birth of the child should be translated into the Latvian language (except for the case when the document is in English, German, French or Russian and submitted to an embassy or sent by post from abroad) and legalised under a procedure established by law.

 Application must be signed by the person (from the age of 15) who wishes to obtain Latvian citizenship.